Wildlife

 Gophersnake, Pituophis catenifer.

 Can be active around the clock and hibernates during late fall and winter.
 It is a powerful constrictor that eats rats, mice, rabbits, lizards, birds, snakes, eggs, and insects.
-If you find one on a trail, step back and let it pass.

 Key detailWhat to look for